chriscarty00/edge-developer.de-DE/microsoft-edge/devtools-guide-chromium/storage/websql.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->

-# <a name="view-web-sql-data-with-microsoft-edge-devtools"></a>Anzeigen von SQL mit Microsoft Edge DevTools
+# <a name="view-web-sql-data-with-microsoft-edge-devtools"></a>Anzeigen von SQL-Daten mit Microsoft Edge DevTools

 > [!WARNING]
-> Die Web SQL wird [nicht beibehalten.][W3CWebSQLStatus]
+> Die Web SQL-Spezifikation wird [nicht beibehalten.][W3CWebSQLStatus]

-In diesem Handbuch erfahren Sie, wie [Sie Microsoft Edge DevTools][MicrosoftEdgeDevTools] verwenden, um Webdaten SQL untersuchen.
+In diesem Handbuch erfahren Sie, wie Sie [Microsoft Edge DevTools][MicrosoftEdgeDevTools] verwenden, um Web-SQL zu überprüfen.

 ## <a name="view-web-sql-data"></a>Anzeigen von SQL-Daten